mhendrey/Mad-Llama-Disease/README.md

 ## Initial Mitigation

 By [default](https://github.com/vllm-project/vllm/blob/730e9592e97c643474aa44e9d3dbe6f55c4b9ad9/vllm/entrypoints/openai/serving_chat.py#L190), vLLM sets the `max_tokens` to be equal to the remaining tokens in the context window.
 The simplest solution is to set the `max_tokens` parameter in the request.
 By limiting generation to 8,192 tokens, we can prevent the worst impacts of this failure mode.
-While this is a crucial first step that we recommend implementing immediately, we wanted to explore whether we could reduce the probability of this failure through optimized sampling parameters.

-This is also inline with the major commercial models as well
+This is also inline with the major commercial models as well:

 * [Anthropic](https://docs.anthropic.com/en/docs/about-claude/models#model-comparison-table) (8192)
 * [Gemini](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models#gemini-1.5-pro) (8192)
 * [OpenAI](https://platform.openai.com/docs/models) (ranges from 4K-16K dpending on the model)

+While this is a crucial first step that we recommend implementing immediately, we wanted to explore whether we could reduce the probability of this failure through optimized sampling parameters.

 ## Optimization Experiment